-These sweet and spicy smoked turkey and cheddar sliders will literally make your life better!
+These sweet and spicy Hawaiian Roll Turkey and Cheese Sliders will literally make your life better!
 They’re made in under 30 minutes using deli style smoked turkey breast, smoked cheddar, cherry peppers and a sweet and smokey brown sugar chili glaze that’s baked onto fluffy Hawaiian buns!
 If you like my funeral sandwiches recipe that's viral on pinterest, you will LOVE these!

-I took the same approach that I use for my funeral roll recipe but added smokey and sweet undertones.
+To make these turkey and cheese sliders, I took the same approach that I use for my funeral roll recipe but added swaeet and smokey undertones.

 Instead of ham and swiss, we're using the Boarshead Smoked Turkey and Smoked Cheddar.